Midsomer Norton: Education

-First schools for children up to 11 include Midsomer Norton Primary, St. John's Church of England, Welton Primary, Longvernal Primary and Westfield Primary.
-In addition, St Benedict's Catholic Primary School on the edge of Midsomer Norton with a 'Midsomer Norton, Radstock' postal address, is actually part of the neighbouring Somerset County Council's education service.
+First schools for children up to 11 include Midsomer Norton Primary, St. John's Church of England, Welton Primary, Longvernal Primary, Westfield Primary and Norton Hill Primary.
+In addition, St Benedict's Catholic Primary School on the edge of Midsomer Norton with a 'Midsomer Norton, Radstock' postal address, is actually part of the neighbouring Somerset Council's education service.

 There are two local secondary schools.
 Norton Hill School has approximately 1,400 students from the age of 11 to 18.
-In 1999 it became a Technology College and in 2007 changed specialism to become a Maths and Computing College.
-In 2006 Norton Hill was also awarded a second specialism as a Language College.
+In 1999, it became a Technology College and in 2007 changed specialism to become a Maths and Computing College.
+In 2006, Norton Hill was also awarded a second specialism as a Language College.
 The school was described by Ofsted in 2007 as outstanding in every respect.
 The school has received both the Sportsmark Award by Sport England and Artsmark Silver Award.
 Somervale School which has foundation status, is a specialist Arts College.
 In 2008, the school was the first in Bath and North East Somerset to win the Eco-Schools Silver Award.
 The number of pupils on the school roll had fallen to 603.
 This fall prompted the school to propose a federation with nearby Norton Hill School in March 2009 called the Midsomer Norton Schools Partnership.
 This is now in place with Alun Williams as the overall head teacher of both schools within the federation.

 In October 2010 the federation was confirmed as an academy.
-Both secondary schools were awarded 'Good' by Ofsted in January 2013.
-The two schools share one sixth form called the Midsomer Norton Sixth Form which is based across the two sites.
+Somervale School was awarded ‘Good’ in June 2022 and Norton Hill School was awarded ‘Good’ in March 2023.
+The two schools share a sixth form called the Midsomer Norton Sixth Form which is based across the two school sites.

 The town is served by a further education college, the Somer Valley branch of Bath College, in neighbouring Westfield.
 It serves 1,000 full-time students and 5,000 part-time students.
 The College has steadily expanded since it opened in the 1940s to serve the Somerset coalfields.
 As a Community College, it has expanded its range of vocational programmes, and has become an established part of the community.
 The college works with local employers to provide training programmes that meet the needs of both employers and employees.
 This ranges from short skills workshops, through to NVQs, BTEC, Higher National Diplomas and apprenticeships.

+Media

+Local news and television programmes are provided by BBC West and ITV West Country.
+Television signals are received from the Mendip TV transmitter.

+Local radio stations are BBC Radio Somerset on 95.5 FM, Heart West on 102.6 FM, Greatest Hits Radio South West on 102.4 FM and Somer Valley FM, a community based station which broadcasts from the town on 97.5 FM.

+The town is served by the local newspaper, the Midsomer Norton, Radstock & District Journal.